 Next Steps Following an Arrest

 You may know that during and after your arrest (before any charges), you have the right to remain silent.
 However, you may be unsure of what to do next after you have been arrested.
-Your well-meaning family and friends might offer conflicting advice and misconceptions that lead you astray.
+Your well-meaning family and friends might offer conflicting advice and misconceptions that can lead you astray.
 Figuring out what to do on the legal side of things can become confusing as you try to navigate the emotional rollercoaster you are experiencing.

 People who are arrested think the arrest itself means that they are guilty of committing a crime.
 However, regardless of the facts of your arrest, the mere fact that you were arrested does not necessarily mean that you will be found guilty.
 You still have a chance to fight the charges with the help of an experienced criminal defense attorney.